Java – Theory

 In all the above examples the operands (values) must be converted to Binary and then implemented with respective operators except for Right and Left Shift operators where only the variable ‘n’ is converted to binary and not ‘p’

-Don’t confuse &&, which is the logical and, with &, which is the uncommon bitwise and.
+, which is the uncommon bitwise and.
 Although the bitwise andcan also be used with boolean operands, this is extremely rare and is almost always a programming error.

 Conditional Operator